-The draft amendments will be brought forward for consideration at a future Urban Planning Committee meeting.
+The draft amendments will be brought forward for consideration at the Tuesday July 9, 2019 Urban Planning Committee meeting.
 This meeting will provide the Urban Planning Committee with an opportunity to give City staff further guidance before the proposed amendments go to City Council Public Hearing for a final decision.

 A target date for the amendments to advance to City Council Public Hearing for a final decision has not yet been set.